Desperately seeking sunshine

 Tuesday 27 December – walking, reading, debating and drinking in Newtown

 I began reading it and realised that my new real interest (after being with family) in coming to Australia was discovering First Nations people, culture and history, not the rather comfy middle-class interest in colourful indigenous art I had planned, although that enthusiasm persisted and was well-served.
-Politics had replaced art in my mind, although as I discovered there were close links.
+Politics had replaced art in my mind, although as I discovered, there were close links.

 ‘Welcome to Country’ carefully and neutrally offered a fascinating description of Australia’s First Nations and then continued, state-by-state to propose the experiences to be found in each to engage with them.